 While our Apple Watch 6 vs. Apple Watch SE face-off can let you know which of the newer models might be better for you, read on to find out whether you'd want to upgrade your Series 5 to a Series 6.

-It's a close matchup between the two options, especially because watchOS 7 is coming to both.
-But based on everything we know so far, here's how the Apple Watch 6 and Apple Watch 5 are stacking up.
+It's a close matchup between the two options, especially because watchOS 7 works on both.
+But based on our experience with both models, here's how the Apple Watch 6 and Apple Watch 5 stack up.

 Apple Watch 6 vs Apple Watch 5: Price and availability

 Apple has relied on this pricing structure for several years now.
-This is how much you'd have to pay for an Apple Watch 5 if you bought it new just a few weeks ago.
+This is how much you'd have to pay for an Apple Watch 5, although this model is no longer available.
+You might be able to find it refurbished, however.

 Apple Watch 6 vs Apple Watch 5: Design